The-cheeseDOS-Project/cheeseDOS/README.md

 > On real hardware, cheeseDOS has direct access to low-level components and **may cause irreversible damage**.
 While no such incidents have occurred, this is experimental software—**USE AT YOUR OWN RISK!**

 > [!NOTE]
+> cDOS will be moving up the requirements to need extended BIOS and CD-ROM.

+> [!NOTE]
 > If you have any problems, please open an issue, you **WILL** get help!

 ## Getting Started